rGunti/MenuChef/README.md

 - MySQL  (_though another DBMS could theoretically be used instead_)
 - ...

+## Setup
+_This project is not in a working state right now so you cannot use it right now._

 ## License
 This Project  is licensed under the MIT License.
 More information in the dedicated LICENSE file.